NHS staff, teachers and shop workers say public ‘need a voice’ with general election

 Ms Wilson added: “I also believe we are the absolute laughing stock of the world at the moment.”

-John Plannery, who also works for Southport and Ormskirk hospital trust, said the UK has had several prime ministers who have had their say on the direction of the UK - and now it’s the public’s turn.
+John Flannery, who also works for Southport and Ormskirk hospital trust, said the UK has had several prime ministers who have had their say on the direction of the UK – and now it’s the public’s turn.

 “We have had people who’ve come into power who haven’t been elected.
-It’s a very small minority of the country. most of which are out of touch with the general population,” the staff site lead said.
+It’s a very small minority of the country, most of which are out of touch with the general population,” the staff side lead said.

 “They’re not working class.
 They don’t understand the struggles that we have.
 But actually they’re making policy decisions that impact the most part of the country.”